FreeBSDKernel9-0/The-Puffy-Cat-Open-Source-Project/README.md

 See ya nerds, KWRobber

 ----------
-This project is not made as a means of obtaining API keys or any other confidential information of the authors.
+This project is not made as a means of obtaining API keys or any other confidential information of the authors of the original game.
 If you find any PII, please let either, @FreeBSDKernel9-0 or @KWRobber know at your earliest convenience.
 ---------------------------------------------------------------------------------------------------------------------------------------